 The second rotation brought me to San Francisco, CA, USA where I joined the People Analytics team.
 When I joined, the People Analytics team was celebrating its first anniversary: it was super exciting to experience the evolution of this very progressive team within our HR community.
 During the six months, I was fortunate to experience and be involved in a large variety of different topics: supporting the strategy and analysis of different employee surveys across the HR lifecycle, ramping up our internal text analytics capabilities, a predictive turnover model as well as providing support to evaluate our leadership development programs.
 It was simply stunning to experience the receptivity of the business to more evidence based decision support from HR.
 The time in San Francisco really excited me about the path forward for HR organizations globally.

+Currently I am working as an HR Business Partner in our Diagnostics business in Malaysia.
+As a business partner in a smaller affiliate like Malaysia, I not only get to know our operations deeply but also get hands on experience across all areas of HR.
+The different rotations during the program helped me in building a broad network across our global footprint making it easier to leverage the expertise of colleagues around the world in order to support my current organization in Malaysia.
 It leaves me stunned to think back and realize that I have only been with Roche since 1+ year, while already being exposed to so many different environments, having the chance to meet so many great colleagues, and working on so many topics.
 I am excited about what comes next!

 From a personal perspective my biggest learning so far is: